Peculiar9/Artisan-/README.md

 # Artisan-
-A simple banming app also.
-Only that it is more elaborate tha n previous commit
+A simple banking app also.
+Only that it is more elaborate than previous repo